 The songs they choose, and the way they deliver them, floored me.
 The group covers many current pop songs that the younger generation is probably familiar with but I never heard or really listened to.
 How had I managed to overlook so many songwriters who were singing my life with their words?
 Intense, honest, telling my whole life and killing me softly.

 But what strikes me most is the calm way SCALA approaches every song, regardless of its emotional content.
 The sweet gentle harmonies give a strange and unexpected clarity to the raw urgent poetry.
 Is that me sobbing?
 Something’s come undone here.
 The music has revealed a buried place long ago forgotten.
-I let myself go.
+I’ve let myself go.
 Their collective voice is like a prayer and an absolution.
-I am mesmerized and comforted.
+I am mesmerized, shattered, and unexpectedly comforted.

 Watching and listening, I have been stunned by a new kind of music.
 I thought I only liked happy songs.
 But I found out differently.
 SCALA has shown me another world.
 I’ve been for a walk on a winter’s day…